-Restaurant dining cost to your health and bank account
+Restaurant dining cost to health and wallet

-More fat.
 If you make the same food at home, you can control the fat in the dish with very simple recipe tweaking.
 Restaurants don’t typically care about the high fat content in their meals because fat carries flavor and texture.
 And of course, they want you to return for another meal!
 You can bank on eating more calories than you anticipated due to the higher fat content.
 You can also assume that it will be more difficult to meet your weight loss goals.

-More calories.
 And, let’s not forget the simple concept that larger portions, when eaten, yield more calories.
 Unless you can exercise a lot of self-restraint while dining out, you will most likely eat your whole meal.
 If you can consistently ask for healthy substitutions such as fruit for fries, you are on the right track.
 Also, you need to get in the habit of bringing at least half of your meal home.
 And who doesn’t want that yummy appetizer, dessert, or cocktail while dining out?
 It’s probably safe to say that if you are eating at home you are not eating those extra high calorie goodies.

-More sodium.
 If you are fortunate to find a nice restaurant meal low in fat and overall calories, the sodium is probably lurking.
 I have yet to see a healthy restaurant meal that is low in fat, saturated fat, cholesterol, calories, and sodium.
 If you think the sodium content does not matter because your blood pressure is fine, you need to think again.
 High sodium intakes cause other health problems such as bone loss and are correlated with increased cancer risk.
 And, if you hop on the scale the next day, you can credit that weight gain of several pounds to fluid retention from all that salt you ate.

-More money.
 My husband made a lower sodium chili on Sunday, and pointed out that the entire pot of chili cost less than a few dollars.
 Purchasing a bowl of chili at a restaurant would have cost about $6.00.
 He used half a packet of low sodium chili powder and added additional beans plus veggies, creating a healthier chili.

 Ironically, thinking in terms of restaurant food chains rather than non-chain full-service restaurants may serve your health concerns more effectively.
 Unless you live in a cave, you have seen nutrition information is posted at your favorite fast food restaurant.
 In 2014, the FDA set into motion new labeling requirements for chain restaurants.
 By now, all that nutrition information has been available to customers for years.
 If you pay attention to that posted nutrition information, it can help you make better decisions while dining out.
 There are lots of helpful websites to start planning for healthier choices.
 One that I really like is HealthyDiningFinder.
 Put in your zip code and you can start your search for healthier cuisine.